 2) Let’s start manufacturing software implementation after the season ends

 Some people offer Prodio solution, they seem very nice, so you decide to meet them.
 In the conversation, it turns out that this lovely and creative person had already a company, which had grown so big that it finally went down, as it was impossible to control the whole project.
-To avoid making the same mistakes, they want a fresh start to try once again, but this time with Prodio software.
+So to avoid making the same mistakes, they want a fresh start to try once again, but this time with Prodio software.
 Hence the reason for the meeting.

 Then, six months pass since the last meeting.
 There have been all kinds of excuses: from many orders to lack of time and employees holidays.
 It is the middle of the season, but it seems that the same mistakes get repeated and repeated – but why?
 How much time and money must be wasted to find a few hours for constructive optimization finally?
 That’s when you ask yourself a question: “Why haven’t we started earlier?”.
 How much information flow costs is a perfect example to illustrate this situation.